-Madrid has started a project, in collaboration with Grupo Gowex and called "Quioscos WiFi en Madrid", to install free wi-fi hotspots in the newspaper kiosks
+Madrid, in collaboration with Grupo Gowex, offers free wi-fi hotspots in newspaper kiosks

 In